praveena131005/myFirstRepo/README.md

 # myFirstRepo
-this is my first repo
+this is my first repo today im going to learn something new